Mergers, Acquisitions, and preparation for a brave new world

 The industry as a whole has matured.
 The lightning-fast growth of the past is over, and the steady growth of a predictable and developed industry is on the horizon.

 Companies with vision, drive, and, above all, good tech will be more than able to flourish in the digital advertising world of the future.

 Digital advertising has become a must, after all.

-There is no advertising strategy in 2019 that does not involve digital vectors.
+There is no advertising strategy in 2019 that does not involve digital advertising.
 In fact, for many companies, digital advertising will be the majority of their budget in the years to come.
-Many will likely eschew traditional advertising vectors entirely, hence why old advertising giants are opening their pocketbooks to enter this industry.
+Many will likely eschew traditional advertising media entirely, hence why old advertising giants are opening their pocketbooks to enter this industry.

 Which is good news for those of us already here.

 Mobinner is a high-performance Demand-Side Platform and Advertising Network.
 Since 2017, we’ve been helping clients build brands, drive conversions, and acquire users.
 See how Mobinner can help your business reach the next level!